lucianmurmurache/meetup3000/README.md

 2. The app is built using the TDD technique.
 3. The app passes Lighthouse’s PWA checklist.
 4. The app makes use of data visualization (recharts).
-5. The app’s code is hosted in a Git repository on GitHub.
 6. The app is monitored using an online monitoring tool [Atatus](https://www.atatus.com/).
 7. The app is using the Meetup API and OAuth2 authentication flow.
 8. The app works offline or in slow network conditions with the help of a service worker.